The rising cost of utilities, including heating and cooling your home, can be difficult to manage as you age.

 - iCanConnect provides people with vision and hearing loss with free assistive technology (and training in how to use the equipment) that can help with daily life activities, such as communicating and reading.

-All of the programs mentioned above are included in BenefitsCheckUp®, NCOA's free, comprehensive online tool that screens for thousands of benefits that can help older adults pay for housing and utilities, health care, food, prescriptions, and more.
+All of the programs mentioned above are included in BenefitsCheckUp®, NCOA's free, comprehensive online tool that provides information about thousands of benefits that can help older adults pay for housing and utilities, health care, food, prescriptions, and more.
 Answer just a few questions to get a personalized report of what benefits may be available in your area.